How to Sing High Notes Without Strain

 So when you’re singing, make sure you’re keeping your jaw open until you finish the word you’re trying to sing completely.

 The best way to do this is practicing vocal exercises.
-The best vocal exercises come from singing lessons online.
+The best vocal exercises come from structured singing lessons.

 How to REALLY Sing Higher